Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ### Code Snippets
 I'm truly grateful for the code snippet provided by https://codemyui.com/pure-css-text-revealing-animation/ enabling the homepage jumbotron text to become animated without the use of any JavaScript.
-I have copied the snippet, taken out what was usable and altered the styling to fit the website.
+I have copied the snippet, taken out what was usable and altered the iterations and styling to fit the website.

 ### Media
 - The photos used in this site, except where mentioned otherwise, were obtained from LakesideSUP, Rien Hazeleger, Adobe Stock photos and Unsplash.